 Fall 2013: LRAA cuts trees in Big Spring Country Club.

-First half 2014: FAA initiates the environmental and historic property review - IMPORTANT PUBLIC PARTICIPATION OPPORTUNITY.
+Mid-Late 2014: LRAA and Hansen prepare the environmental and historic property review - IMPORTANT PUBLIC PARTICIPATION OPPORTUNITY.

 For more info see the following links: